Search Committee Advisory Guidelines

 Recruitment Record Retention

-All documents generated externally from the PeopleAdmin process relating to the application process (i.e., interview notes, candidate assessments, reference checks of finalists and online disposition of each candidate) scanned and attached as a supplemental document to the Hiring Proposal and in addition must be maintained by the department for three (3) years.
+All application documents generated externally from the PeopleAdmin process may be scanned and attached as supplemental documents to the Hiring Proposal.
+These documents must be maintained by the department for three (3) years.
 Departments should be aware that these documents may be released to the public under the New Mexico Inspection of Public Records Act (NMIPRA).
+Examples of the application documents include but are not limited to: interview notes, candidate assessments, reference checks of finalists and online disposition of each candidate.
+For more information regarding records retention visit http://rmr.nmsu.edu/.